GabrielAlmeidaFlores/AWS-Certified-Associate/Exam Questions/examtopics-question-analysis.md

 A. Amazon DynamoDB with operations made with the Consistent Read parameter set to true
 B. Amazon ElastiCache for Memcached with operations made within a transaction block
-C. Amazon DynamoDB with reads and writes made by using Transact\* operations
+C. Amazon DynamoDB with reads and writes made by using TransactGetItems and TransactWriteItems operations
 D. Amazon Aurora MySQL with operations made within a transaction block
 E. Amazon Athena with operations made within a transaction block